-Adoption creates supportive, loving families for children, teens and adults.
+Adoption creates supportive, loving families for children, youth and adults.
 There are three types of adoption: adoption from foster care, international adoption and private domestic adoption.
 Most adoptions in the United States are through the foster care system.

 The primary goal of foster care is to reunify children with their parents.
 However, if that option is not available, adoption or another type of permanent home is the secondary goal.
-The are currently 302 children and teens in Colorado who are waiting for a family.
+There are currently 408 children and teens in Colorado who are waiting for a family.

 Who are the kids?

 Children and teens who are waiting for a family are a lot like the kids who you already know.
 Kids are resilient.
 Even when they’ve experienced toxic stress, like child abuse or neglect, they can overcome and reach their full potential with help from the community.